gunnarviking/git-crash-course/readme.md

 The purpose of this repo is to demonstrate to students how you can use git, this will only cover the basics.

+To "download" the repository, use git clone to get the code and repo to your computer

 # The four basic commands of git (Pull, Add, Commit, Push)

 These for commands is what is needed to get code from the repository and to upload code to the repository